In the guide

 Oil sold in bulk is measured by the litre using a bulk fuel road tanker equipped with a calibrated meter.

 Oil is pumped from a compartment on the delivery tanker through a meter that has been tested for accuracy and sealed.
 From there the oil flows to the tank.
-Each meter has a ticket-printing mechanism, which must be at zero before each delivery.
+Each meter must be at zero before each delivery and have a ticket printing mechanism.
 There is often a minimum delivery associated with road tanker metering systems, typically 500 litres, but can be less depending on the tanker.

 It is normal practice to 'dip' the customer's tank before delivery commences to ensure that the amount of fuel ordered can be accommodated by the tank.
-This will avoid overfilling the tank that could result in fuel loss and potential environmental contamination.Back to top
+This will avoid overfilling the tank, which could result in fuel loss and potential environmental contamination.Back to top

 Gas in bulk